virtual-reality-393/bricked-unity/README.md

 # bricked-unity
-the unity version of bricked :O
+The unity version of a MR game made during a master's thesis at DTU